 4. Lock holdings into custody.
 Take possession of physical gold, move Bitcoin off exchanges to hardware wallets, set up multisig for large positions, and place real estate in an appropriate structure.

 5. Monitor the correlations.
-Are gold and equities still behaving inversely?
+Are your holdings still moving on different drivers, or have they started falling together?
+(Don’t assume a stable inverse relationship between gold and equities — the BIS work above shows these correlations shift with the macro regime.)
 Are your stablecoins holding their peg?
 Are your jurisdictional anchors stable?
 If a shock breaks the usual relationships, you may need to act faster than quarterly.

 6. Rebalance and repeat.
 Run the cycle roughly every 90 days.
 It’s a few hours of focused work — and that small recurring cost is the actual price of sovereignty.